MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 ## Prerequisites

-- Sign up for an account with Stripe as your payment provider and obtain test mode or the live keys from the Developer dashboard.
+- Sign up for an account with Stripe as your payment provider and obtain test mode or the live keys from the payments app installed from Stripe Marketplace.
 - Create or identify a Microsoft Dataverse table you want to use in a multistep form.
 This table must have a currency field type that is used to charge the amount that you wish to collect from the site user.
 For more information, see [How to create and modify Dataverse tables by using the Data workspace](../configure/data-workspace-tables.md).
 - Configure a [multistep form](../getting-started/multistep-forms.md) using a Dataverse table with a step to allow users to pay.
 This step displays the payments control once configured in a later step.